 Green Buildings Help to Combat Climate Change

 Green buildings work to slow down the effects of climate change in two main ways.
-First, they are more energy efficient.
+First, they are more energy-efficient.
 Energy efficiency can be accomplished by conducting retrofits, optimizing operations, IoT connectivity, adding solar or renewable energy onsite or taking advantage of existing landscape features like shade.
-In fact, by focusing on energy efficiency measures, new buildings can often reduce their energy consumption by up to 25 percent and old building by up to 16 percent.
-Furthermore, by 2040, changes to space heating, water heating and water cooling could see buildings become nearly 40 percent more efficient than they are today.
+In fact, by focusing on energy efficiency measures, new buildings can often reduce their energy consumption by up to 25 percent and old buildings by up to 16 percent.
+Furthermore, by 2040, changes to space heating, water heating, and water cooling could see buildings become nearly 40 percent more efficient than they are today.

 Second, green buildings can help to promote green communities.
 Smart city agendas globally have placed a great deal of importance on sustainability and creating greener and healthier cities for their citizens.
 Green communities take into account the many facets of the built environment and try to lessen their impact on the environment together.
 This includes increasing access to cleaner transportation or walking/cycling, reducing water usage, enhancing green spaces and carefully planning cities and communities to minimize disruption to the environment.
 Green buildings, when situated inside green communities, can maximize their impact and contribute to an overall societal shift towards a healthier tomorrow.

 Green buildings have become increasingly popular and important in the last several decades.
 As more occupants look for spaces that are good for both people and the environment, and as the pressures to slow and reverse climate change heats up, green buildings are here to stay.